 - Era Night Club

 - Alexander Bar, Café & Theatre

-This list is only to name a few of the local spots near and on Long Street.
+This list is only a few of the local spots near and on Long Street Cape Town.
 Along with this, there is also an annual Mardi Gras that is by far one of the most exciting events to take part in.
-If you’re a tourist looking for a good time, right spot!
+If you’re a tourist looking for a good time, it’s the right spot!